Thai Translation & Interpreting – Video Remote Interpreters also available

 TJC Global provides professional Thai translators and interpreters for documents and events of all natures.

-We select interpreters and translators with expertise in the relevant field for your requirements.
-Their knowledge of the subject means they are able to translate technical and industry-specific terminology.
+We select Thai interpreters and translators with expertise in the relevant field for your requirements.
+Their knowledge of the subject means they can translate technical and industry-specific terminology.

-Our Thai linguists have the experience and professional background necessary to provide high-quality document translation and professional interpreting services for a wide range of specialist fields.
+Our Thai translators and interpreters have the experience and professional background necessary to provide high-quality document translation and professional interpreting services for many specialist fields.

 We cover a variety of legal material and documents including, but not limited to: letters, legal documents, contracts, summonses, evidentiary documents, statements, patents and more.